yakkov-david/snake-repository/README.md

 Game mode:

-Bug- The game restarts every moment.
+Bug- The position of the snake is not updated visually;